 - GEWHs require an activation key (software code or mechanical key) to be used during installation to enable the unit to operate at its full design capacity.

-- The law intends that GEWHs be activated only when installed as a part of a utility thermal storage or demand response program.
+- The law intends that GEWHs be activated only when installed as part of a utility thermal storage or demand response program.

 - Authorized installers receive access to the required activation key.
 The unlocking process allows the second element in the water heater to operate as needed.